 Below is some information about the hosts of TWiV.
 After reading it, consider the following excerpt from a review of TWiV on iTunes, written by Sparkly Twig: “…each virologist has a distinct personality (the snarky guy, the sweet wistful guy, the raconteur, the sincere guy)”.
 See if you can figure out who’s who.

 Vincent Racaniello, Ph.D. (@profvrr) is Professor of Microbiology at Columbia University Medical Center.
 He has been studying viruses for over 30 years, starting in 1975, when he entered the Ph.D. program in Biomedical Sciences at Mt.
 Sinai School of Medicine of the City University of New York.
 His thesis research, in the laboratory of Dr. Peter Palese, was focussed on influenza viruses.
 In 1979 he joined the laboratory of Dr. David Baltimore at Massachusetts Institute of Technology, for postdoctoral work on poliovirus.
 In 1982 Vincent joined the faculty in the Department of Microbiology at Columbia University College of Physicians & Surgeons in New York City.
 There he established a laboratory to study viruses, and to train other scientists to become virologists.
 Over the years his laboratory has studied a variety of viruses including poliovirus, echovirus, enterovirus 70, rhinovirus, and hepatitis C virus.
 As principal investigator of his laboratory, he oversees the research that is carried out by Ph.D. students and postdoctoral fellows.
 He also teaches virology to graduate students, as well as medical, dental, and nursing students.
-If you would like to learn about his work on viruses in more detail, please visit his website at Columbia University.
+His virology lectures are available online at iTunes University, YouTube, and Coursera.
+He wants to be Earth’s virology professor.

 Vincent entered the world of social media in 2004 with virology blog, followed by This Week in Virology.
 Videocasts of lectures from his undergraduate virology course are on iTunes University and virology blog.
 You can find him on Wikipedia, Twitter, Google Plus, and Facebook.
 His goal is to be Earth’s virology professor.
 In recognition of his contribution to microbiology education, he was awarded the Peter Wildy Prize for Microbiology Education by the Society for General Microbiology.
 His Wildy Lecture provides an overview of how he uses social media for science communication.